ICAO Equipment Codes

 I: Inertial Navigation

-Like the above, an IRU is very expensive.
-It’s an onboard position calculator.
-Think of it as if you are your own personal GPS satellite flying through the sky, and you have an RNAV system independent of any satellites.
+An IRU is very expensive.
+It's an onboard position calculator.
+Think of it like you are your own personal GPS satellite flying through the sky, and you have an RNAV system independent of any satellites.
 Mid-sized jets are usually the floor of an IRU option.

 ACARS

-Revolutionary 40 years ago, ACARS sends text messages to ARINC ground stations, who relay your message to whoever you want.
-ACARS has enjoyed widespread airline use but is not common on light GA aircraft.
+Revolutionary 40 years ago, ACARS sends text messages via ARINC ground and satellite stations, which relay your message to whoever you want.
+ACARS has enjoyed widespread adoption among airlines and mid-to-large business aircraft but is not common on light general aviation GA aircraft.

 CPDLC

 Controller Pilot Data Link Communications is like ACARS.
-The difference is you are sending text messages to ATC controllers instead of ARINC.
+The difference is you are sending text messages to ATC controllers.
 There are several different means of sending messages: VHF, HF, or satellites.

-Domestically, CPDLC is now live and will replace most cruise radio communications in the future.
-No LOA for Part 91 operations is required if you have the equipment.
-CHECK OUT THIS FULL WRITEUP ON STARTING DOMESTIC CPDLC OPERATIONS IN THE US
+Domestically, CPDLC rolled out and will replace most cruise radio communications in the future.
+No LOA for Part 91 operations is required if you have the equipment, but registration is required.
+Lots of info here to get started with Domestic CPDLC.

-ATN CPDLC (VHF-based) is required to fly above FL285 in Europe but with many exemptions.
+ATN CPDLC (VHF-based) is required to fly above FL285 in Europe, but with many exemptions.
 Aircraft with less than 19 seats and 100,000 lbs built before February 5th, 2020, are exempt.
 If you are exempt, you must add DAT/CPDLCX in the remarks section of your flight plan.
 Newer aircraft must have the equipment, and operators should apply to the login list.
-This topic deserves more research if you plan to operate over there, as some countries require login at certain altitudes if equipped, regardless of your authorization status.
+Check out the Aviate section for more info here.

 Box 10b: Surveillance (aka, transponder/ADS-B)